Arctic

 Introduction

 The Arctic region is the area around the North Pole.
-It includes parts of countries like Russia, Norway, Iceland, Sweden, Finland, Greenland, Canada, USA and the Arctic Ocean.
-This entry is about the region, people, exploration, plants and animals, and challenges this area faces from climate change.
+It includes parts of Russia, Norway, Canada, the USA and other countries.
+The centre of the Arctic region includes the Arctic Ocean.
+This is the smallest ocean on earth and has lots of floating ice.
+There are many unique plants and animals that survive in the Arctic.
+The Arctic region faces challenges as a result of climate change.

 Britannica School Middle

 Britannica School is part of EPIC, a collection of reliable databases covering lots of different topics.
-It’s put together especially for New Zealand school students and helps to answer questions like this.
+It’s put together especially for New Zealand school students.

 • Select the article Arctic regions to read about the location, land, climate and what permafrost means to this region.